sendanor/node-guide/README.md

 ### `README.md`

-The main documentation for this project in [the Github Flavored Markdown format](https://help.github.com/articles/github-flavored-markdown).
+The main documentation for a project in [the Github Flavored Markdown format](https://help.github.com/articles/github-flavored-markdown).

 ******************************************************************************